 Offers youth a safe alternative to the streets 365 days a year.
-United Way supports a range of educational, recreational, cultural and pre-employment activities that empower youth and build their self-esteem.
-These include crisis intervention and counselling.
-Through the generosity of a United Way funding partner, an innovative music program nurtures participants’ artistic talents and musical skills.
-A partner in the Winnipeg AssetBuilders Partnership, Rossbrook also offers money management training and matched savings programs that help individuals and families in low-income situations build their assets for long-term stability and financial independence.
+United Way supports a range of educational, recreational, cultural and pre-employment activities that include crisis intervention and counselling and an innovative music program that nurtures participants’ artistic talents and musical skills.

 SEED Winnipeg (Supporting Employment & Economic Development) ●

 Offers supports and resources for individuals and families in low income situations as they work toward financial independence.
-Programs are designed to help participants secure a job, start a small business, save money and manage their finances for long term stability.
-Services include business training and planning assistance, access to loans, financial counselling, money management and matched savings programs.
+Programs are designed to help participants secure a job, start a small business, save money and manage their finances for long term stability, and include business training and planning assistance, access to loans, financial counselling, money management and matched savings programs.

 Financial Literacy Project

-Promotes increasing financial literacy for individuals and families by offering money management training and enhancing access to RESP’s to those who face barriers to financial services.
-In addition, this initiative aims to enhance the capacity of other organizations and community groups to incorporate the delivery of money management training and RESP supports into their ongoing programming.
+Offers money management training and enhancing access to RESP’s to those who face barriers to financial services.
+This initiative aims to enhance the capacity of other organizations and community groups to incorporate the delivery of money management training and RESP supports into their ongoing programming.

 Sexuality Education Resource Centre ●

 Promotes sexual and reproductive health (SRH) by offering educational programming for youth, parents and professionals.
-Services include information and referral, a resource library, and an immigrant health program that helps newcomers access reproductive health care.
-As well, the White Wolf Speaking program provides culturally appropriate SRH resources and materials to the Aboriginal community.
+Services include information and referral, a resource library, an immigrant health program that helps newcomers access reproductive health care, and the White Wolf Speaking program, which provides culturally appropriate SRH resources and materials to the Indigenous community.